 When we were running out of things to do in the evenings, we would drop by the concierge and pick up a DVD.
 We simply had to pop in the disc in the DVD player and pop some popcorn in the microwave, and ta-dah, we have a fuss-free movie night!
 We were quite impressed with the hotel’s selection of movies in their DVD library.
 Because of this, we had one too many movie nights!
-Lanson Place Hotel is definitely where to stay in Hong Kong for movie nights in.
+Lanson Place Hotel, Hong Kong is definitely where to stay in Hong Kong for movie nights in.

 Relax and enjoy evening cocktails and late check-outs with your bae.
 When you stay longer than 3 nights get the added bonus of HKD1,000 worth of Lane Crawford Gift Certificate per stay.

 Book the Bed and Breakfast package and enjoy a sumptuous full American breakfast to kick start your day with a complimentary Handy Smartphone and 10% Food & Beverage discount at 133 Lounge.

 Book Direct to enjoy up to 30% OFF on the Best Flexible Rate, 10% Food & Beverage discount at 133 Lounge and MORE!

 From HKD 1,627 ++